JGRASS/project15-2018/README.md

 # SISTEM ZA KAFIC / COFFEE SHOP SYSTEM

-A system for coffee shop used to manage orders and generating report at the end of a work-session of an employee.
+A system for coffee shop used to manage orders and to generate reports at the end of a work-session of an employee.

 User guide: